wes-sleeman/Mithril/README.md

 > It is an ERROR if the condition of a conditional is not a boolean value.
 {.error}

-> It is an INFORMATIONAL DIAGNOSTIC if the condition is reducable to a single boolean value at
+> It is an INFORMATIONAL DIAGNOSTIC if the condition is reducible to a single boolean value at
 > compile-time.
 {.info}